MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/troubleshoot-software-update-management.md

 Problems here should be addressed the same way as scan failures in [step 3](#step-3-windows-update-agent-wua-starts-the-scan-against-the-wsus-computer), although failures at this stage will likely be surfaced in the WindowsUpdate.log file specifically.
 To understand how to read WindowsUpdate.log, see [Windows Update log files](/windows/deployment/update/windows-update-logs).

 Generally speaking, there are many reasons why a software update scan might fail.
-It could be because of one of the issues mentioned above, or it could come down to a communication or firewall issue between the client and the software update point computer.
+It could be caused by one of the issues mentioned earlier, or by a communication or firewall issue between the client and the software update point computer.
 Your best source of information will come from the logs and the error codes they contain.
 As a reference, see [Windows Update common errors and mitigation](/windows/deployment/update/windows-update-errors).

 ## WSUS to Microsoft Update synchronization